driesj/3AON-Web-Expert/README.md

 ##### Using XAMPP

-Create a folder 'webexpet' in the folder 'htdocs'.
+Create a folder 'webexpert' in the folder 'htdocs'.
 You can use http://localhost/webexpert to browse and open the solutions in the browser.

 ## Documentation